Varicose VeinsSkip to the navigation

 - A plastic surgeon.

-- Other doctors with special training and experience in sclerotherapy or varicose vein surgery.
+- Other doctors with special training and experience in treating varicose veins.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.